xyupeng/ContrastiveCrop/README.md

 ## Crafting Better Contrastive Views for Siamese Representation Learning

-This is the official PyTorch implementation of the _ContrastiveCrop_ paper.
+This is the official PyTorch implementation of the [ContrastiveCrop paper](https://arxiv.org/abs/2202.03278):

 Training code coming soon.